ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

     step 3.
 It looks like the following figure.

 ![localrepo_files](https://cloud.githubusercontent.com/assets/19173079/24822238/3aab33ba-1bb9-11e7-9476-78975d71e208.jpg)
+{: caption="Figure 12.
+How your local files might appear" caption-side="top"}

 6. Return to GitHub Desktop and notice it detected what you added to the repo directory (see figure below).
 Type initial commit into the summary field, and click Commit to master.

 ![github_initialcommit](https://cloud.githubusercontent.com/assets/19173079/24822265/68a90e5e-1bb9-11e7-9bbe-d466ae5bb68d.jpg)
+{: caption="Figure 13.
+Commit your changes in Github Desktop" caption-side="top"}

 ### Create a Git branch
 {: #tutorial-create-branch}